PHILADELPHIA REFLECTIONS

 Taxes are too high, but the tax base is too small, so public education is underfunded.
 Drug use and lack of classroom discipline are also problems.
 Business and employed persons have fled the city, must be induced to return.
 Deteriorating education, rising taxes and crime are the immediate problems, but the underlying issue is lack of vigor and engagement by the urban population itself.

-Ida Lipman recently visited the Right Angle Club, to acquaint members with the nature of its new charity, the Children's Scholarship Fund of Philadelphia.
-This fund is a response to a rising feeling that the nation's leading social problem lies in upgrading the educational strength of the new generation of poor people, who are increasingly at a disadvantage working in unskilled jobs against foreign competition in a globalized economy.
-Poor people will never rise out of poverty by taking jobs that foreign competitors are willing to perform at even lower wages.
-And while everyone hopes poor people can take on better-paying jobs, it requires better education to do it.
+Ida Lipman recently visited the Right Angle Club, to acquaint members with the nature of the club's new charity, the Children's Scholarship Fund of Philadelphia.
+This fund could be seen as a response to the rising realization that the nation's leading social problem is fast becoming one of upgrading the educational strength of the current generation of poor people, who face hopeless odds competing for unskilled jobs against a vastly larger population of foreign poor people in a globalized economy.
+Our poor people can never hope to rise out of poverty by taking jobs that foreign competitors are willing to perform at even lower wages.
+And while everyone hopes our poor people can take on better-paying jobs, it requires better education to do it.
+Ultimately, the question for America is whether to place the emphasis on better teaching or better learning, and the two are not quite the same thing.

-The educational problem of motivating children to higher attainments than their parents is a difficult social task in both urban and rural districts, but peer pressures to hold down their classmates seems stronger or at least different in the urban settings.
+The educational problem of motivating children to higher attainments than their parents is a difficult social task in both urban and rural districts, but self-defeating peer pressures to hold down their classmates somehow seems a stronger force in the urban settings.
 In both environments, of course, the educational attainments of both the parents and the teachers have been aimed at a lower level than the task requires.
-It somehow proves unrealistic to shift expectations as rapidly as we need to, and we are lucky that philanthropic donors have been willing to test out some radical experiments in the whole educational experience, including students, teachers and parents.
+It somehow proves unrealistic to shift expectations as rapidly as we need to, and part of the present problem is that the education industry has become demoralized by repeated defeats.
+Consequently, we are certainly lucky that philanthropic donors have been willing to support some radical experiments in the whole educational experience, including students, teachers and parents.